 So.
 Many.
 Treasures!
 Gift certificates from a couple of local running stores, free shoes from Brooks and Skechers, an entry to the Austin Marathon and a couple other races, gift certificates for massages and chiropractic treatments and all kinds of other running-related goodies like foam rollers and Clif Bars.
 I think I saw a big ice chest stuffed with BBQ equipment, a bucket with car-detailing stuff, and an enormous box of Fuel Belts.
 So enormous it hardly made a dent in the supply when each of the people who ran without bib numbers (since the race ran out!) got to grab one from the box.

-When the raffle started, Coach Bill rattled off bib numbers four or five at a time, and when those winners had picked a treasure (the free shoes and a couple of race entries went fast) the next five got to choose.
+When the raffle started, Coach Bill rattled off bib numbers four or five at a time, and when those winners had picked their treasures (the free shoes and a couple of race entries went fast) the next five got to choose.
 It still took half an hour to give it all away, and at one point he just tossed a bunch of stuff–Fuel Belts, water bottles–into the crowd, up for grabs.
 I got a Fuel Belt as someone who registered early; S got a Rogue gift card, and another teammate picked out a Worm massage roller.

 My teammates had run to the race from a friend’s house nearby, but because of my calf I didn’t want to add more mileage so I’d driven right to the park.
 After the raffle ended, it was nearly 10:00, and running back in the sun no longer appealed to them.
 So we all piled into my car and I drove them back.
 Then of course it was time for coffee.